im-naren/Simba/QUICK-START.md

 2. Enable "Developer mode" (top-right toggle)
 3. Click "Load unpacked"
 4. Select the project folder
-5. The extension should now appear with the Amplify icon
+5. The extension should now appear with the Simba icon

 ### 2. Grant Permissions (Optional)
 If you want Google Calendar and Drive integration: